DhruvPatel06/DhruvPatel06/README.md

 # ✨ Some Projects I've Been Working On

 - 👭**AbilityConnect**, a web (and soon-to-be app) platform that fosters connections among individuals experiencing rare mobility conditions (e.g., tremors, ataxia, dystonia, and more).
-This project is supported by the Opal Lab at Northwestern University and the National Ataxia Foundation.
 - 👶 **NameChrono**, a tool that tracks the chronological history of a name and its potential future growth based on current trends and data analysis.
-- 🌎 **LABRS**, a tool that predicts a patient's risk to Parkinson's using local ancestral calculations and hidden-Markov models sequenced from reference datasets like the 1000 Genomes Project.
+- 🌎 **LABRS**, a tool that predicts a patient's risk to Parkinson's using local ancestral calculations and hidden-Markov models sequenced from reference datasets (e.g., 1000 Genomes Project, POPRES, HapMap, etc.)

+## Some more computationally-intensive projects

 **